Eisa01/mpv-scripts/README.md

 - **Resume to Copied Time:** If you copied a video path by [ctrl]+[c] within mpv, you will be able to open and resume the video by **[ctrl]**+**[v]**
 - **Add Video to Playlist:** Adds copied video into playlist to play it next by **[ctrl]**+**[V]**
 - **OSD** (On Screen Display): Displays any SmartCopyPaste action within mpv
+- **youtube-dl Extension Support** Immediately paste links without finding exact video address for youtube and any other youtube-dl extension supported sites
 ### SmartCopyPaste (Basic ONLY) Feature
 - **Auto Add Video to Playlist** If mpv is running a video and you have copied another video **[ctrl]**+**[v]** will add the copied video into playlist to play it next (this is only for basic since pro will resume to bookmarked time in the running video)
 ### SmartCopyPaste (PRO ONLY) Features